mattahrens/data-101/docs/01-What-is-data.md

 ### Why learn about data

 Now that we know what data is, why does it matter to learn about data and how to use it effectively?
+Data has been central to so much of what happens in the world.
+With the amount of avavailable data growing each day, we are finding more use cases to use data to make decisions and to even automate tasks.
+Data is powering much of the revolution in artificial intelligence and every industry is now looking to leverage data for advancements.

+Understanding how to work with data is important for problem solving and innovation.
+Data analysis is useful for identifying pattern and trends in information.
+Exploring data can help uncover new opportunities for innovation.
+Given how much the world uses data, having an understanding of data is imperative to make sense of what is happening.

 ### Where we're headed